apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>NeedSnapshot indicates whether the volume need to snapshot when making a backup for the component.
+<p>Indicates whether a snapshot is required when creating a backup for the component.
-Cannot be updated.</p>
+Note: This field cannot be updated.</p>
 </td>
 </tr>
 <tr>